ves-lang/bacon-rajan-cc/README.md

 # bacon_rajan_cc (fork)
-This is a fork of bacon_rajan_cc by https://github.com/fitzgen.
+This is a fork of bacon_rajan_cc by https://github.com/fitzgen aiming to introduce the modifications useful for the purposes of Ves.

+## Original Readme

 `Cc<T>`: A reference counted type with cycle collection for Rust.
 Concurrent or stop-the-world.
 Based on the paper